svonhauske/Interaction-Design-in-The-Wild/README.md

 ![1048613_fox-jump-hunt-snow-winter-field-forest-tree-hd-wallpapers_1920x1280_h](https://user-images.githubusercontent.com/43420227/53015347-d93ca300-3418-11e9-9550-b149b3693650.jpg)

 * **Arboreal Prey:**
 When hunting birds or tree squirrels, foxes rarely lunge.
 They more commonly stalk their prey and charge them in a crouched dashing run.
 This is not their most successful hunting technique, so they do not really search for this type of prey, they hunt them if they encounter them in a vulnerable position.
 As soon as they see one on the ground, the fox crouches so low, that their belly is touching the ground, and remains completely still with its ears alert.
-The talking pace then turns into a trot, then into a gallop, and they finally they charge, trying to catch the prey with their bite instead of a stab like it does with small burrowing animals.
+The stalking pace then turns into a trot, then into a gallop, and then finally they charge, trying to catch the prey with their bite instead of a stab like it does with small burrowing animals.
 When hunting these type of prey, foxes try to synchronize their movement with the prey's movement to mask the sound, but the most crucial part of this hunting technique is minimizing visual cues.

 ![c401794d018d42337e963edf961193c3](https://user-images.githubusercontent.com/43420227/53015657-8fa08800-3419-11e9-87d3-22ad1a5bb9d3.jpg)